2025 fishery management measures

 Whalesafe fishing gear

-- Based on consultation and engagement, a whalesafe gear strategy is being developed this year.
-The strategy will guide the development and use of whalesafe gear innovations such as on-demand gear (without a fixed vertical line) in fisheries across Canada, to prevent and reduce entanglements
+- Following engagement with partners, Canada’s Whalesafe Fishing Gear strategy is expected to be released in Spring 2025.
+The strategy will guide the development and use of whalesafe gear innovations such as on-demand gear (without a fixed vertical line) in fisheries across Canada, to prevent and reduce harm to marine mammals from fishing gear entanglements.

 Continued monitoring and reporting: